Monday, November 1, 2010

 Central Park's Sheepfold -- The Tavern on the Green

-Despite the arguments, the Sheepfold remained.
+Despite the push, the Sheepfold remained.

-In 1921 Police Commissioner Enright requested an appropriation from the Board of Estimate for $10,062.75 to build a garage “for the storage of its police wagons” at the Sheepfold.
+In 1921, Police Commissioner Richard Edward Enright requested an appropriation from the Board of Estimate for $10,062.75 to build a garage “for the storage of its police wagons” at the Sheepfold.
 Fortunately, the Deputy Controller, Henry H. Smith, was a former Parks Commissioner.
 Smith had long felt it was a “mistake” to allow the Metropolitan Museum of Art into the Park and refused to admit any further invasion.

-Parks Commissioner Robert Moses ousted the sheep in 1934 as he developed plans to convert the charming Gothic building into a restaurant.
-“To make room for Park Commissioner Moses's proposed popular-price tavern in what was once the old sheepfold in Central Park,..the herd of forty-nine pure-bred Dorsets that was formerly quartered there was sent across the East River to join their hornless brothers, the Southdowns in Prospect Park,” The Times reported on May 18.
+Parks Commissioner Robert Moses ousted the sheep in 1934 as he developed plans to convert the charming Gothic building to a restaurant.
+“To make room for Park Commissioner Moses's proposed popular-price tavern in what was once the old sheepfold in Central Park,..the herd of forty-nine pure-bred Dorsets that was formerly quartered there was sent across the East River to join their hornless brothers, the Southdowns in Prospect Park,” The New York Times reported on May 18.

 Despite protests from the neighboring Central Park West and Columbus Avenue Association, Moses put CWA workers on a 24-hour-a-day schedule remodeling the structure.
-Although the moderately-priced restaurant was a success, the building was taken over by the Civilian Patrol Corps a few years later as headquarters, until 1943.
+Although the moderately-priced restaurant was a success, the building was taken over by the Civilian Patrol Corps a few years later as its headquarters, remaining until 1943.

 At that point the operators of the Claremont Inn, on Riverside Drive, renovated the structure into a year-round restaurant, called Tavern on the Green.